 Third Thing I Learned from my visits:

-It may be quicker to get to Bethel Woods Center for the Arts than to other music venues in the area.
+The third thing I learned is that it may be quicker to get to Bethel Woods Center for the Arts than to other music venues in the tri-state area.

 - Dining: There are several dining options at Bethel Woods (Music Cafe during the museum hours and a Pre-Concert Buffet on concert days)